BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 **2. Blinded Token Creation** - The mint generates blinded tokens, which are cryptographic representations of the deposited funds.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.

 {% include picture.html
-   image = "/assets/images/guide/how-it-works/ecash/ecash.jpg"
+   image = "/assets/images/guide/how-it-works/ecash/blind-signatures@1x.pngg"
-   retina = "/assets/images/guide/how-it-works/ecash/ecash@2x.jpg"
+   retina = "/assets/images/guide/how-it-works/ecash/blind-signatures@2x.pngg"
    mobile = "/assets/images/guide/how-it-works/ecash/ecash-mobile.jpg"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/ecash-mobile@2x.jpg"
-   alt-text = "Mint creation"
-   width = 800
-   height = 456
+   alt-text = "Illustratin showing how a blinded signature works." width = 800 height = 456
 %}

-**3. Issue Tokens** - The mint signs the blinded tokens and returns them to the user.
-The user then unblinds these tokens, which can now be used as ecash.
-The process ensures that the mint can verify the validity of tokens without knowing their origins, maintaining user anonymity.
+**1.** Alice places their ecash token request inside an envelope.
+This process, known as 'blinding,' ensures that the details of the request are hidden from the mint.
+This means the mint cannot see the specific details of the token request.

+**2.** The closed envelope, now containing the blinded token request, is sent to the mint.
+The mint signs the outside of the envelope without ever seeing the contents inside.
+This way, the mint can issue a valid cryptographic signature on the ecash tokens without knowing the specific details of the request, preserving the user's privacy.

+**3.** Alice removes the token request from the signed envelope.
+The request now has the mint's cryptographic signature, validating the ecash tokens while keeping the details private and unseen by the mint.
+This makes the tokens valid and untraceable to the original request.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/ecash.jpg"